Li-Li-Whu/Coarse2FineRoofPlane/README.md

 # Coarse2FineRoofPlane
-This is the C++ implementation of the following manuscript:
+This is the C++ implementation of the following publication:
 > Coarse2FineRoofPlane: A Coarse-to-fine Boundary Relabeling Approach for Roof Plane Segmentation
 >
 > Guozheng Xu, Siyuan You, Ke Liu, Li Li, Jian Yao
 >
-This manuscript has been accepted by GRSL Journal.
+This manuscript has been accepted by IEEE GRSL Journal.

 ## Introduction
-Coarse2FineRoofPlane is a c++ library for roof plane segmentation using a coarse-to-fine boundary relabeling approach.
+Coarse2FineRoofPlane is a C++ library for roof plane segmentation using a coarse-to-fine boundary relabeling approach.
+Here is the link of the paper: https://doi.org/10.1109/LGRS.2025.3577989.
-See the complete [documentation](https://doi.org/10.1109/LGRS.2025.3577989) on GRSL.

 ## Dependency
-Before use, please download and install the required dependency libraries:
+Please download and install the required dependency libraries before compiling the code:
 ```shell script
 eigen3 (3.4.0)
 [boost](https://github.com/boostorg/boost) (1.80.0  program_options filesystem graph system)
 [libigl](https://github.com/libigl/libigl) (2.5.0)
 [pcl](https://github.com/PointCloudLibrary/pcl) (1.13.1)
 ```
-You can install eigen3 pcl boost by vcpkg:
+You can install eigen3 pcl boost using vcpkg:
 ```shell script
 #install vcpkg
 git clone https://github.com/microsoft/vcpkg.git